Botsa-yugandhar/SOC---Portfolio/Phishing-Attack-Investigation/README.md

 ---

+## Attack Chain Analysis

+1. A phishing email with a macro-enabled attachment (.docm) was delivered to the user.
+2. The user opened the attachment using Microsoft Word (winword.exe).
+3. The document triggered PowerShell execution with encoded commands (-enc).
+4. PowerShell established an external network connection to a suspicious IP address.
+5. Antivirus detected a Trojan related to the executed file.

+This sequence confirms a full phishing attack leading to malware execution and potential system compromise.

 ## Key Findings

-- Suspicious email with macro-enabled attachment (.docm)
+- Phishing email delivered with macro-enabled attachment (.docm)
-- User executed attachment using Word
+- User execution of attachment triggered Word process
-- PowerShell executed with encoded command
+- Word process spawned PowerShell with encoded commands (-enc)
+- Encoded PowerShell indicates obfuscated malicious activity
-- External connection to suspicious IP
+- External network connection suggests possible command & control (C2)
-- Antivirus detected Trojan
+- Antivirus detection confirms presence of Trojan malware

 ---